arohner/datomic-compound-index/README.md

 # Limitations

 - DCI stores attributes as *fixed width* byte arrays.
-This is 8 bytes for longs, and 255 bytes for strings.
-Since String storage is expensive, it's highly recommended that you intern strings in another entity, and store the DBId instead, when possible.
+This is 8 bytes *per value*, for longs, and 255 bytes for strings.
+Since String storage is expensive, it's highly recommended that you intern strings in another entity, and store the db/id instead, when possible.
 - Due to bytes being signed on the JVM, and Datomic's byte-array comparison, longs can only use 7 bits out of each byte.
-This limits the maximum number that can be stored to 2^55 - 1, rather than the 2^64
-  - 1 you'd expect from an 8-byte long.
+This limits the maximum number that can be stored to 2^55 - 1, rather than the 2^64 - 1 you'd expect from an 8-byte long.
 - index-key does not automatically update the compound index attribute when any of 'source' attributes change.
 - Using d/q with a partial index-key won't work.
-- datomic supports using re-find in a database function, but AFAICT, there's no way for it to use an index, so avoid re-find.

 # Changelog